oVirt/ovirt-site/source/release/4.4.4/index.md

 Before this change usage of user profile and authz name was inconsintent which might have led to confusion when troubleshooting login issues/misconfiguration.

-RHVM internally always uses username & authz name to identify the user, profile is only used at login screen.
+RHVM internally always uses username &amp; authz name to identify the user, profile is only used at login screen.
 Additionally, there might be multiple profiles attached to single authz configuration.
 Authz name by convention represents a domain ie. example.com so it makes sense to stick to the following pattern when presenting user:  username@authz ie. jsmith@example.com

 Result:

-`<username>@<authz name>` is displayed on home page after user is successfully logged into RHVM.
+&lt;username&gt;@&lt;authz name&gt; is displayed on home page after user is successfully logged into RHVM.
 Additionally,  log statements now contains both Authz name and profile name in addition to username.

  - [BZ 1729897](https://bugzilla.redhat.com/1729897) **[RFE] Per-vNUMA node tuning modes**